cicsdev/cics-java-liberty-springboot-transactions/README.md

 mvnw.cmd clean verify
 ```

-This creates a WAR file inside the `target` directory.
+This creates a WAR file inside the `cics-java-liberty-springboot-transactions-app/target` directory.

+> **Note:** The `-cicsbundle-eclipse` project is a standalone Eclipse project not managed by Gradle or Maven.
+Import it separately by right-clicking the `cics-java-liberty-springboot-transactions-cicsbundle-eclipse` folder in the **Project Explorer** → **Import as Project**.

 ## Deploying to a CICS Liberty JVM server